Compare Car Insurance New South Wales

 What extras should I have when driving in NSW?

-NSW is a vast and beautiful state, with many different roads, drivers, and hazards to insure.
+NSW is a vast and beautiful state, with many different roads, drivers… and hazards to insure.
 So what should NSW drivers prioritise in a policy?
 It depends, especially if you live in regional vs. metropolitan areas.

 Regional NSW drivers face many unique risks on the road.
 For example, it may be worth looking for a policy that includes accommodation and transport costs if you have a motor accident in a remote location.
 Animal strike coverage may also be important if you’re likely to hit a kangaroo while driving at night.

 Metropolitan NSW isn’t sheltered from natural disasters, but their frequency may not make coverage a necessity.
-Instead, NSW city drivers may want to look out for:
+Instead, NSW city drivers may want to look out for good theft coverage, pay-as-you-go insurance if you don’t drive that often, and third-party insurance, since there are more cars on the roads in cities.

-Young drivers in NSW may also want to check out policies that specifically offer value to them.
+Young drivers in NSW may also want to check out policies that specifically offer unique value to them.

 How much does NSW car insurance cost?